 The Pennsylvania Fair Dealership Law does not expressly include "outdoor power equipment," in its definition of "equipment," but offers a broad definition that includes "machines designed for or adapted and used for agriculture, horticulture, floriculture, livestock raising, silviculture, landscaping and grounds maintenance, even though incidentally operated or used upon the highways...."
 73 Pa.
 Stat. § 205-2.
 "Dealer" is defined as "any person, firm or corporation engaged primarily in the business of retail sale or repair of equipment."
 Id.
-The statute defines "supplier" as "a manufacturer of equipment or repair parts or a wholesaler or distributor of equipment or repair parts who has a valid existing contract with a manufacturer of equipment or repair parts, including the successors or assigns of such manufacturer, wholesaler or distributor."
+The statute defines "supplier" as "a manufacturer of equipment or repair parts who has a valid existing contract with a manufacturer of equipment or repair parts, including the successors or assigns of such manufacturer, wholesaler or distributor."
 Id.